 The project study area, which includes Dillon and Marlboro Counties in South Carolina and Richmond and Scotland Counties in North Carolina, is comprised of approximately 400,000 acres, most of which is rural in character.
 It is dotted with small towns and cities such as Hamlet, Clio, Blenheim, and Bennettsville, along with small communities such as Aarons Temple, Minturn, Bingham, and Newtonville.
-Based on NWI and North Carolina Gap Analysis Program (GAP) data, agricultural activities comprise 35 percent of the land use, with natural areas comprising 61.4 percent.
-Urban or suburban development uses, including residential, commercial, and industrial activity, comprise only 3.6 percent of the project study area.
-Dillon County has the highest percent of agricultural land use in the project study area.
+Based on NWI and North Carolina Gap Analysis Program (GAP) data, natural areas comprise 61.4 percent, while agricultural activities comprise 35 percent of the land use.
+Urban or suburban development uses, including residential, commercial, and industrial activity, comprise only 3.6 percent of the project study area.^{1,2} Dillon County has the highest percent of agricultural land use in the project study area.